siddharthsky/IMDb-parental-guide-search/README.md

 ## Contributing 🤝

 Contributions to the project are welcome!
-Feel free to submit pull requests or open issues to help us enhance the project.
+Feel free to submit pull requests or open issues to help enhance the project.

 ## License 📜